NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 II.
 DEFINITIONS

 A. The University’s Antidiscrimination Policies.
-The University’s Antidiscrimination Policies include the “University Non-Discrimination Policy, ” the “University Sexual Harassment Policy,” the “Non-Discrimination Complaint Reporting and Resolution Procedure,” and the “Accommodations for Persons with Disabilities” policy as promulgated and adopted by the University President, as well as the following provisions of the Board of Governors Code of Policies: Section 15.010 Notice of Non-Discrimination; Section 15.020 Amorous Relationship; and Section 10.020-Equal Employment Opportunity/Affirmative Action Program.
+The University’s Antidiscrimination Policies include the “University Non-Discrimination Policy,” the “University Sexual Harassment Policy,” these complaint reporting and resolution procedures, and the “Accommodations for Persons with Disabilities” policy as promulgated and adopted by the University President, as well as the following provisions of the Board of Governors Code of Policies: Section 15.010 Notice of Non-Discrimination; Section 15.020 Amorous Relationships; and Section 10.020-Equal Employment Opportunity/Affirmative Action Program.

 Ryan Nely